local-projects/git-crypt-starter/README.md

     gpg: key 95C8F9C3: "Charles DiMaggio <charlesdimaggio@localprojects.com>" not changed
     gpg: Total number processed: 1
     gpg:              unchanged: 1

+    The key can also be imported with: gpg --keyserver keyserver.ubuntu.com --recv [Identifier]

 ## Setting up an encrypted repo with select files